lostrouter/ham-wiki/tm_d710_sstv.md

 ## Tune to an open frequency

-According to a few internet sources, 145.500 and 145.600 are SSTV calling frequencies, but any open frequency space will work.
+According to a few internet sources, 145.500, 145.600, 430.950 are SSTV calling frequencies in the US, but any open frequency space will work.

 ## Setting up SSTV software